-Many high-growth areas such as Phoenix, Boston, and much of Florida continue to see huge declines from a year ago, but many markets in California such as Los Angeles County, San Francisco, and the Inland Empire have managed to chalk up year-to-year value gains.
+Many high-growth areas such as Phoenix, Boston, and much of Florida continue to see huge home price declines from a year ago, but many markets in California, such as Los Angeles County, San Francisco, and the Inland Empire, have managed to chalk up year-over-year value gains.

 Much of the strength in California is attributed to the lack of available land for development, and strict regulatory restrictions that have kept new home building at bay.

-A strong economy with plenty of available jobs has allowed homeowners to keep up with their payments, and fuel sales at all price levels, including the over $2 million market, which has seen over 4% gains in house values from a year ago.
+A strong economy with plenty of available jobs has allowed homeowners to keep up with their mortgage payments, and fuel sales at all price levels, including the over $2 million market, which has seen 4%+ gains in house values from a year earlier.

-While the data may come as a surprise, growth has still slowed from recent years, and certain markets in California have posted year-over-year losses in house value.
+While the data may come as a surprise, growth has still slowed relative to recent years, and certain markets in California have posted year-over-year losses in house value.
 These include once-red-hot San Diego and Orange County, who posted 2.1% and 0.8% losses in value, respectively.